 Thus, for some protesters, a main reason for fighting for the ability to freely elect their own leaders is the chance to end policies that have “opened the floodgates,” as some say.

-As the protests drag on and clashes winnow the crowd, the movement’s idealistic tone has started to shift.
 “The Chinese people coming to Hong Kong.
 Their culture is different.
 They go to the toilet in the streets,” says Arthur Pang, 44, standing on the edge of a group of protesters listening to speeches in Mong Kok, one of the movement’s three protest sites.
 Motioning to Nathan Road, a shopping street that the protesters have blocked with tents and makeshift barricades, he says, “There used to be little shops.
 Now it is all drug stores and jewelry shops.
 It’s a shopping mall for mainlanders.”
 His wife, standing next to him, leans over and says: “I doubt whether we are still in Hong Kong sometimes.”

 “Hong Kong for Hong Kongers”